UCSCLibrary/HistoryLog/README.md

   the user who deleted the record is used.
   - Check Omeka logs after a successful rebuild to see possible issues.

+* Export of logs

+  Logs can be filtered and exported via the main page of the plugin.
+Supported formats are:

+  - [CSV] (values are separated by a tabulation).
+  - [Flat Open Document Spreadsheet] or "fods", another standard format that can be opened by any free spreadsheets or by any text editor (this is a simple xml file).
+Note: With old releases of [LibreOffice] for Windows, a little free [filter] may need to be installed.

 Warning
 -------